Dolphins add safety Holland, tackle Eichenberg in 2nd round

+MIAMI (AP) — The biggest knock so far on Miami Dolphins second-round draft choice Jevon Holland is that he won’t help their running game.

-MIAMI (AP) — Oregon safety Jevon Holland was drafted in the second round Friday by the Miami Dolphins after the Denver Broncos leapfrogged them to take a running back.
+The Dolphins took Holland, a safety from Oregon, with the 36th overall pick Friday after the Denver Broncos leapfrogged them to take a running back.
 The Dolphins needed a ball carrier, but Denver moved one spot ahead of them by trading up to select North Carolina’s Javonte Williams.

 Miami then chose Holland, a native of Canada, with the 36th overall pick.

+Williams was the third running back taken, and the Dolphins were shut out in their pursuit of a top-tier ball carrier for the second draft in a row despite a strong need.

 The Dolphins traded up from 50th to 42nd to take 6-foot-6, 306-pound Liam Eichenberg, a three-year starter at left tackle for Notre Dame.
+He was a finalist for the Outland Trophy last year.

-Holland, who grew up in British Columbia, was coached by former NFL back Napoleon Kaufman in high school in Oakland, California.
-Holland’s father, Robert, played Sacramento State and in the Canadian Football League.
+Holland was born nearly 3,000 miles from Miami in Coquitlam, British Columbia.
+His father, Robert, played at Sacramento State and in the Canadian Football League.

-“Football is super pop across all of Canada,” Holland said.
-“My dad and brother both played football.
-It’s me just trying to follow in their footsteps.
-I think it turned out to be a pretty good choice.”
+“Football is super popular across all of Canada,” Holland said.
+“My dad and brother both played.
+It’s me just trying to follow in their footsteps, and I think it turned out to be a pretty good choice.”

-Holland had five interceptions as a freshman in 2018 and four as a sophomore, when he also averaged 15.3 yards on 16 punt returns.
+Holland had five interceptions at Oregon as a freshman in 2018 and four as a sophomore, when he also averaged 15.3 yards on 16 punt returns.
 He opted out last year.

 “I played receiver in high school,” he said, “and that’s where I developed a lot of my ball-hawking ability.”

-Eichenberg adds further youth to an offensive line that included a franchise record three rookie starters last year.
+Eichenberg further bolsters pass protection for Tua Tagovailoa, joining an offensive line that included a franchise record three rookie starters last year.

 In the first round Thursday, Miami drafted Alabama receiver Jaylen Waddle and Miami Hurricanes edge rusher Jaelan Phillips.